0YKahil/Flight-Path-Optimizer/Readme.md

-# Airport Route Planner
+# Flight Path Optimizer

-Airport Route planner calculates the shortest route for a limited plane's range using Dijkstra's algorithm.
+Flight Path Optimizer calculates the shortest route for a limited plane's range using Dijkstra's algorithm.
 The program fetches airport data from OurAirports API, calculates the distances between all pairs of airports that fit the given needs, and creates a graph with airports as nodes and requirement matching distances as edges, then outputs the shortest path to the destination of choice.

 This Project Uses the Cessna 172 as the main plane of choice but can be easily modified to accommodate other planes